Amen and amen again! Thank you so much for stopping by and for your comment. Have a blessed and prosperous…

 Isaac Jogues wept before the Lord in long hours of prayer, asking God to accept his own life if by yielding it the Indians of North America might be won to Christ.
 One night he heard what he took to be a word from the Lord, saying: “Your prayers are granted.
 It will happen as you have asked.
 Take heart!
 Be courageous!”

-Eventually Jogues was “adopted” by an elderly native woman.
+Eventually, Jogues was “adopted” by an elderly native woman.
 The Iroquois came to respect him.
-However, it was only fear of White man’s reprisals which saved his life.
+However, it was only fear of the White man’s reprisals that saved his life.
 Once he escaped to a Dutch ship.
 The Indians threatened to kill every Hollander in America if Jogues was not returned.
 Jogues voluntarily gave himself up rather than risk others’ lives.
 After several months, he was ransomed by the Dutch.
 He returned to France for a time.

 The Pope gave the missionary special dispensation as to the manner of serving the Eucharist with his lacerated hands.
 Then Jogues himself asked to be allowed to return to the Iroquois who had tormented him and preach the gospel to them.
 His request was granted.
 Peace seemed at hand with the Iroquois.
 But the buried hatchet was dug up.
 Although admiring his bravery, the Iroquois seized Jogues and one of their braves tomahawked him.
 Later the murderer was captured and tried by the French.
 Before the murderer was hung, he converted and took Isaac Jogues as his baptismal name.

 ALSO ON THIS DAY